DreamOfTheRedChamber/think-bigger/README.md

   * Or you can (and should) ask some domain specific questions:
   * I read that you’ve recently implemented xyc tool.
 What was the thought process behind choosing that product versus building a homegrown product that can be tailored to your needs?
   * Why have you chosen to have a centralized sales function vs. on the ground sales people in various regions?
+  * What's the typical career path for someone in this role?
 - Edgier questions
   * What’s been your biggest mistake here and how did you recover it?
   * I’ve noticed there’s recently been quite a bit of leadership turnover.
 Can you shed some light on that from an internal perspective?